Skip to main content

 5. Krabi, Thailand

 It’s time to visit Krabi, Thailand.
-Known for its beautiful beaches this destination is definitely one of the best places to visit in South East Asia.
-Krabi has something for everyone, beaches, parties, hiking, lagoons, kayaking, Muay Thai, street food, rock climbing and more.
+Known for its world class beaches, this destination is definitely one of the best places to visit in Southeast Asia.
+Krabi has something for everyone – beaches, parties, hiking, lagoons, kayaking, Muay Thai, street food, rock climbing and more.
 Krabi province is split into Krabi Old Town, and Aonang.

 Just a short long tail boat ride away is the mesmerizing Railay beach.
 Here you can enjoy the quiet beaches, explore the coastline and sip on fresh coconuts before heading back to Aonang for an evening of street food at the new Landmark Night Markets, watch the fire shows at Reeve Beach Club, bargain with the locals whilst shopping at all the local vendors, see live rock bands at Boogie Bar, and on the weekends witness the local Muay Thai fights happening at the stadium.

-Not to miss is one of the most famous Buddhist temples in the south: Tiger Cave temple.
+You mustn’t miss one of the most famous Buddhist temples in the south: Tiger Cave temple.
 There aren’t any tigers (sorry) but you will get one of the best panoramic views you’ll ever encounter!
-It’s a challenging 1237 steps to the top, but totally worth it.
+It’s a challenging 1,237 steps to the top, but totally worth it.
 This is a religious site, so templewear (shoulders and knees covered, loose clothing, covered mid-riff) is required once you reach the top.

 If you’re after a challenging hike, you can try the Dragon Crest Trail (Ngon Nak Nature Trail), the round trip can take anywhere between 3-5 hours depending on your fitness levels.
 A nice easy walk can be found to the left of the main Aonang Beach, it’s called Monkey Trail and will take approx. 15-20 mins to walk over to the secluded private beach at Centara Grand.